MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-ci-sales-app.md

 After configuring conversation intelligence, a sales manager or a seller can view the data and settings that are relevant to them.
 More information: [Configure sales team-level settings](configure-sales-team-level-settings.md)

 > [!NOTE]
 > You can also enable call recording through quick setup (with the Dynamics 365 Sales Enterprise license).
-In this case, you'll get three hours of conversation intelligence per month, per user.
+In this case, you'll get three hours of conversation intelligence per user, per month.
 To also enable call recording through quick setup, you must go to the **Get started with digital sales** page under **App Settings**.
 More information: [Microsoft Teams calls with conversation intelligence](digital-selling-microsoft-teams-calls.md)

 ## License and role requirements